MarcosLaffitte/EEquAAM/README.md

 ### Run EEquAAM
-##### There are two options to run EEquAAM.
-The first one evaluates the equivalence of atom maps only through the ITS method.
-This is the dafult option:
+##### There are two options when running EEquAAM.
+The first evaluates the equivalence of atom maps only through the ITS method.
+This is the fastest method and therefore the default option:
 ```
 python  EEquAAM.py  [myFile_aam.smiles]
 ```
+##### The second option evaluates
 ```
 python  EEquAAM.py  --sanity-check  [myFile_aam.smiles]
 ```